When Do Carry Trades Work?

-Your neighbor would probably choose a low-paying yet safe investment than put it somewhere else.
-It doesn’t matter if the return is low as long as the investment is a “sure thing.”
+Your neighbor would probably choose a low-paying yet safe investment then put it somewhere else.
+It doesn’t matter if the return is low as long as long as the investment is a “sure thing.”

 If you want a specific example, check out Forex Gump’s Piponomics article on how risk aversion led to the unwinding of carry trade.